-Kenya is, without doubt, a beautiful country with picturesque landscapes and exceptional resorts that make it rank highly on the list of holiday destinations.
+Kenya is, without doubt, a beautiful country with picturesque landscapes, picnic sites in Nairobi city and exceptional resorts that make it rank highly on the list of holiday destinations.

 Do you love to go out and enjoy a picnic with friends and family?
 Here are the best places to have a picnic in Nairobi.
 All of them are free to the public.